Share with your social and professional network

 [You can read our full explanation of the MOC process here.]

-I personally feel as though many companies fail to actually review the policies and just pencil whip the review process.
+I personally feel as though many companies fail to actually review the policies and just pencil whip the process.
 The policy review procedure takes a lot of time to perform properly, and many of us don’t have much extra time in our daily work lives.
 And many companies don’t invest in hiring an EHS intern to assist in this process either.

 If you’re the only one at your company or site who’s working on the policy review, you may not be able to complete it.
 You still may need to enlist the help of others.
-Ask your safety committee members, supervision, management, or other subject matter experts to help.
+Ask your safety committee members, supervision, management, or other subject matter experts for help.

 Jason Hathcoat